As 2020 ends and a new year begins, there are some positive developments on the horizon.

 Used car sales are even more impressive.
 According to Statistics Canada data, sales of used car dealers fell by 67% from February to April, but then showed a 200% increase from April to July.
 Currently, they are at a higher level (in dollars) compared to before the pandemic crisis began.

-Feedback in general, from within the industry, suggests that although the volume of sales is unquestionably down, dealer profits, and for that matter, OEM profits, on a per unit basis appear to be up.
+Feedback in general, from within the industry, suggests that although the volume of sales is unquestionably down, dealer profits, and for that matter, OEM profits, on a per-unit basis appear to be up.
 A client of CBB’s has shared with us that their dealers are more profitable now than they have been in the last four years.

 Considering that this includes the 2017 record sales year, this is impressive and encouraging news.
-Metrics show that customers are spending more on cars on average, as we see transaction prices have increased from the same time least year, according to November data from J.D.
+Metrics show that customers are spending more on cars on average, as we see transaction prices have increased from the same time last year, according to November data from J.D.
 Power.
 OEMs are spending less on incentives, presumably due to restricted supply.
 It would seem the industry is making up for it, by selling lower volumes but for more dollars.

-Used vehicle wholesale values fell by 7%, however rebounded by 10% to set record levels.
-This is great news for consumers and retailers, as it creates more equity when it comes to trade in time.
+Used vehicle wholesale values fell by 7%, however, rebounded by 10% to set record levels.
+This is great news for consumers and retailers, as it creates more equity when it comes to trade-in time.
 For those in the remarketing community, the proceeds will be higher and any losses on the residual value side will be lower now versus what they would have been at the start of the year.

 In the midst of all the smoke and fire of 2020, Unifor pulled off a remarkable round of contract negotiations with Ford, FCA and GM.
 The result was a significant investment in Canada by the OEMs, and various levels of government, to set the stage for electric vehicle production, here domestically at Ford and FCA.
 Much to the great surprise of many, GM announced that the Oshawa plant would restart and begin again producing trucks in Canada, as soon as possible.
 The news all around was stunningly good and promises future success for the automotive economy here in Canada.